KenKundert/nestedtext/doc/writer.rst

         > rosebud replicate freshen javelin abbot autocue beater byway

 This example writes to a string, but it is common to write to a file.
 The file name and extension are arbitrary.
-However, the convention is to use a '.nxt' extension with *NestedText* files.
+However, by convention a '.nt' suffix is generally used for *NestedText* files.

 There are several mechanisms available for handling objects that are otherwise unsupported by the format.